greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 By default, when a checksum verify error occurs when reading a heap data page, Greenplum Database generates an error and prevents the page from being loaded into managed memory.
 When `ignore_checksum_failure` is set to on and a checksum verify failure occurs, Greenplum Database generates a warning, and allows the page to be read into managed memory.
 If the page is then updated it is saved to disk and replicated to the mirror.
 If the page header is corrupt an error is reported even if this option is enabled.

-**Warning:** Setting `ignore_checksum_failure` to on may propagate or hide data corruption or lead to other serious problems.
+> **Caution** Setting `ignore_checksum_failure` to on may propagate or hide data corruption or lead to other serious problems.
 However, if a checksum failure has already been detected and the page header is uncorrupted, setting `ignore_checksum_failure` to on may allow you to bypass the error and recover undamaged tuples that may still be present in the table.

 The default setting is off, and it can only be changed by a superuser.